 Dr. Martina Kohl is a Cultural Affairs Specialist at the U.S. Embassy in Berlin, Germany, where she coordinates a Germany-wide speaker and curriculum development program in American Studies.
 She holds an M.A. and a Dr. Phil. in American Studies, English Studies and History from Johannes-Gutenberg University Mainz.
 Dr. Kohl studied at Florida Southern College (1980-81) and taught and conducted research at the University of Michigan in Ann Arbor (1985-90).
-In 2013, she received the Hans Eberhard Piepho Prize for the U.S. Embassy School Election Project and the “Ausgezeichnete Orte – Land der Ideen” Award for the Going Green – Education for Sustainability Project in 2015.
-Dr. Kohl frequently teaches in the American Studies program at Humboldt University Berlin.
-She serves on the advisory board of the Salzburg Seminar American Studies Association (SSASA).
+In 2013, she received the Hans Eberhard Piepho Prize for the U.S. Embassy School Election Project and the Ausgezeichnete Orte – Land der Ideen Award for the Going Green – Education for Sustainability Project in 2015.
+Dr. Kohl frequently teaches in the American Studies program at Humboldt University Berlin and at the Obama Institute at Mainz University.
+She serves on the advisory board of the Salzburg Global American Studies Program.

 Andrew S. Gross

-Prof. Dr. Andrew S. Gross is University Professor of North American Studies at the University of Göttingen.
+Prof. Dr. Andrew S. Gross is Professor of North American Studies at the University of Göttingen.
 He holds a Ph.D. in American literature and critical theory from the University of California, Davis.
 In 2012, he completed his Habilitation thesis at the Free University of Berlin.
 The resulting book, The Pound Reaction: Liberalism as Lyricism at Midcentury American Literature, Heidelberg: Winter, 2015, won the 2013 Rob Kroes Publication Award of the EAAS.